Mxryamm/sticky-note-widget/README.md

 # -Pastel-Sticky-Note-Widget
-A cute sticky note widget built with Electron.js.
+A sticky note widget built with Electron.js.
 It stays on top of your screen, lets you add tasks, check them off, move the widget around, and resize it!
 📂 How to Install & Run
 Step 1: Install Node.js & npm
 Make sure you have Node.js installed.